 To be fair, most people have never heard of anandamide, and also have no clue where it comes from, how it is made, or why it is important for our bodies.
 What is anandamide?
 At New Phase Blends, we’re obsessed with all things that have to do with CBD, which is a species of Cannabis.
 While anandamide isn’t derived from hemp, it does share some distinct similarities with cannabinoids that are found in hemp.

 What is Anandamide?

-Scientifically speaking, anandamide (AEA) is an oxidation mediator acting at the CB1 receptors in our endocannabinoid system.
+From a technical point of view, anandamide (AEA) is an oxidation mediator acting at the CB1 cannabinoid receptors in our endocannabinoid system.

 You’re thinking, “oh cool, that’s awesome!
 What does that mean?”